I'm happy to be back and working with my long-time partner Vital Proteins to bring you this new recipe for a chocolate paleo protein shake.

-Thank you all for your prayers and thoughts while I took time to rest and recover from my recent autoimmune disease flare up.
-It took a while, but I'm so happy to say that I'm back up on my feet and have returned to my normal routine (with the exception of a scheduled nap daily while I still rebuild my strength!).
+Before I tell you about the chocolate paleo protein shake, I want to thank you all for your prayers and thoughts.
+They were very welcome while I took time to rest and recover from my recent autoimmune disease flare up.
+It took a while, but I'm so happy to say that I'm back up on my feet.
+I have returned to my normal routine (with the exception of a scheduled nap daily while I still rebuild my strength!).
 I shared quite a bit on social media during this flare up, but didn't write anything in depth about it on the blog.
 You can read this old post from a couple of years ago though, as it was a fairly similar experience.

 Every flare up for me is a little different in terms of what I can and can't tolerate food wise, but it's pretty consistent that I go through a period where I can't keep much down at all.
 When the disease has progressed to a certain point, I end up having a lot of nausea and I also end up afraid to eat anything with the fear that it will cause abdominal pain, so I mentally reject food.
 I have found that it can go downhill really quickly if I give into that mental wall and don't eat.
 I lose too much weight too quickly, and also get dehydrated and depleted on vital nutrients, so I usually try to find one thing that is semi-nutrient dense, and that goes down ok and won't exacerbate my UC symptoms.
 I eat only that for as long as it takes for the nausea to go away and then slowly reintroduce foods.